Shaneosaure/LBM_python_viewer/README.md

 This project has been tested using Python 3.11

-## Installation with setup.exe
+## Installation

+### With setup.exe

-If you want to install the project easily, you use the installer provided in releases tab.
+If you want to install the project easily, you can use the installer provided in releases tab.

 You need to run the following command after the installation is done:
 ```bash
 pip install -r https://raw.githubusercontent.com/Shaneosaure/lbm/5f9b193b66a3be9ac94f361334e2de69732e069f/requirements.txt
 ```

-## Installation from source
+### From source

 To set up the LBM Python Viewer, follow these steps: